 At SUWS of the Carolinas, we firmly believe that our students are not the only ones who should be fostering positive changes in their lives, but also that their family members should be as well.
 As our students go through this transformative process, we encourage family members to do the same, especially since the majority of destructive behaviors are typically linked back to family and the home environment.
-Therefore, we work to provide families of students with a variety of different options that can help them grow along with the child.
+Therefore, we work to provide families of students with a variety of different options that can help them grow along with the child through our family program.
 Some of these various activities and approaches include the following:

 - Parent Workshop: Our unique two-day parent workshops, created by a doctoral level therapist, are offered mid-program and are designed to stimulate parental awareness towards making changes in how they understand and relate to their child.
 These engaging workshops provide a safe environment for parents to learn new communication and parenting skills, share their personal struggles and successes, and connect to their child’s experiences at SUWS of the Carolinas.
 Genograms, experiential activities, intentional communication techniques, and a parenting styles assessment are among the approaches used at the workshops.